Engage with us

 We accept up to 9 semester hours of credit from AACSB-accredited institutions.

-Yes, provided that you meet the full-time program's more stringent admission requirements, you can transfer from Iowa's MBA for Professionals and Managers program (MBA-PM).
+Yes, provided that you meet the full-time program's more stringent admission requirements, you can transfer from Iowa's Professional MBA Program (PMBA).
 It's very common for students to make the switch, particularly if they want to take advantage of the full-time program's financial awards and employment resources.
 Even better, those who do make the switch can often enjoy a lighter class load than their peers.
 Contact the Admissions Team to find out more.

 GMAT, GRE, or TOEFL Score and Transcripts - Only those candidates who have submitted the online application have the ability to check the status of transcripts, GMAT/GRE scores, or TOEFL scores.
 After submitting your application, you'll receive a HawkID and password from the Office of Graduate Admissions (allow at least a week to receive yours, especially December-March), along with instructions on how to log into our system to check your materials.